Experimental observation of exact quantum critical states

 With the long-range couplings, we experimentally discover a novel generalized mechanism that IDZs and critical states are robust to weak $J_{m,n}^L$.
 The transition from critical to extended states occurs only when $J_{m,n}^L$ exceeds a threshold, and can be observed by measuring the characteristic uni-side propagation dynamics of critical states.
 We quantify the observation through the time-averaged density population across IDZ (say at $j=j_0$) observed in above section $\overline{n}_{\mathrm{r}}=\sum_{j>j_0} n_j$.
-The critical state turns to an extended one when both $\overline{n}_r$ and $\overline{\mathcal{D}}$ saturate, indicating the breakdown of uni-side dynamics and the IDZs' fully disappearing.
+The critical state turns to an extended one when both $\overline{n}_r$ and $\overline{\mathcal{D}}$ saturate, indicating that the uni-side dynamics break down and IDZs fully disappear.
 As shown in \rsubfig{fig_CriLoc_phase}{c}, the small long-range coupling does not ruin the critical states, with $\overline{n}_r\approx0$.
 Instead, the IDZs of the dominating $J_j$-terms are dressed by long-range couplings, and stabilize the critical states in this regime.
-When the long-range coupling exceeds a threshold $J_{m,n}^L/J\gtrsim 0.4$, both $\overline{\mathcal{D}}$ and $\overline{n}_r$ saturate as marked by the blue shadow, consistent with the numerical results.
-In theory, we first model the dressed IDZs due to the next-nearest-neighbor (NNN) couplings $J_{\rm nn}$, and show the critical-extended phase transition analytically by renormalization group method (see Supplementary Material).
-The transition criterion is given by
+We observe that when $J_{m,n}^L/J\gtrsim 0.4$, both $\overline{\mathcal{D}}$ and $\overline{n}_r$ saturate as marked by the blue shadow, consistent with the numerical results. {Note that systematic deviations are found between experiment and theory in the extended regime (\rsubfig{fig_CriLoc_phase}{c}) and is due to the experimental imperfections (e.g. stray diagonal couplings~\cite{Andersen2025}), involving which in numerical simulation can remove the deviations (see Suppementary Information).} In theory, we first model the dressed IDZs due to the next-nearest-neighbor (NNN) couplings $J_{\rm nn}$, and show the critical-extended phase transition analytically by renormalization group method~\cite{goncalves2023b,goncalves2023a} (see Supplementary Material).
+The transition criterion is

 indicating that critical states are robustly protected by IDZs and critical-extended transition only happens only when NNN couplings exceed a certain threshold.
 Furthermore, the transition $J_{\rm nn}$ decreases when next-next-nearest-neighbor hopping $\mu$ is involved.
 When $\mu$ is relatively small, the transition criterion becomes